niilante/FFCK/README.md

 ### Security aspect

-The project list is not designed to secure Firefox, it is designed to bring _as much as privacy (via about:flags changes) as possible_.
-The project owner does not believe that the configuration increases any security aspect of the Browser, there was never a proof given that a about:config really has an impact on the overall security level of each individual config user.
+The project list is _not designed to secure Firefox_, it is designed to bring _as much as privacy (via about:flags changes) as possible_.
+The project owner does not believe that the configuration increases any security aspect of the Browser itself, there was never a proof given that a about:config really has an impact on the overall security level of each individual config user.

 Possible Problems:
 * An attacker can use the open source list to find weaknesses (forgotten flags, mistakes or find other strategies to bypass it)